pahammad/SpeedPerception/README.md

-# SpeedPerception: Perceived UX of web applications in the wild
+# SpeedPerception: Perceived end-user UX of web apps in the wild

 <b>SpeedPerception / About</b>: